cla-cif/english-with-claudia/README.md

   - __Colors:__ All colors checked with [WebAim](https://webaim.org/resources/contrastchecker/) present an optimal contrast ratio.
   - __Color Blindness:__ Colorblind Webpage Filters were taken into account on [Toptal](https://www.toptal.com/designers/colorfilter/).
   - __Screen Reader:__ Text and links were read with Google Chrome extention Screen Reader (version 53.0.2784.13).
-  - __Presbiopia:__ All the fonts are "sans serif" and with an adequate size to make
+  - __Presbiopia:__ All the fonts are "sans serif" and with an adequate size to make the text easy to read without glasses.
+  - __Readability:__ Since the main audience is English learners, the text was rated easy to understand as tested with [WebFX](https://cla-cif.github.io/english-with-claudia/)
   - __General Accessibility:__ has been tested with satisfactory results on:
       1. [Site Improve](https://siteimprove.com/en/accessibility/result/?website=https://cla-cif.github.io/english-with-claudia/&email=claudia.cifaldi@gmail.com).
       2. Google Light House (mobile and desktop version).